-Although Stephen is new to our organization, he is no stranger to nonprofit work.
-He worked as a Marriage and Family Therapist Trainee at a nonprofit in Van Nuys for over 3 years while getting his masters in Psychology and Counseling.
-After working as a therapist for many years, Stephen then went on to being an office manager at a therapy center for troubled teens.
-He even aided in the creation of a new nonprofit community mental health center that provided low cost therapy for teens and families who couldn’t otherwise afford it.
-In addition, he served as the Secretary and Treasurer at this nonprofit for over 2 years.
-It was during this time that he realized he had a passion for working behind-the-scenes in the more administrative roles.
+Stephen started his career in the nonprofit world while getting his Masters in Psychology and Counseling.
+After working as a therapist for many years, Stephen went on to manage a therapy center for troubled teens.
+He even aided in the creation of a new nonprofit community mental health center that provided low-cost therapy for teens and families who couldn’t otherwise afford it.
+He had served as the Secretary and Treasurer at this nonprofit for over two years.
+It was during this time that Stephen realized he had a passion for working in nonprofits and serving those in need.

 The VRFSC Board of Directors takes great pride in Stephen's leadership, recognizing his deep-rooted understanding of the challenges and opportunities within the nonprofit landscape.
 Under his guidance, the Fire Safe Council has witnessed significant growth, as Stephen spearheaded the restructuring of key operational areas, including grant management and financial administration.
 His unwavering dedication, strategic vision, and profound empathy have fostered a culture of collaboration, innovation, and community engagement within the organization.

 Pepper joined the Fire Safe Council in February 2022 and is thrilled to participate in the project of making Ventura County a safer place to live with wildfire.
 Pepper holds a B.A. from Amherst College and an M.A. in Education from the University of Colorado-Denver.
 Pepper brings a diverse range of skills to the council, including experience as a public school teacher, mountain guide, and community organizer.
 Pepper has a passion for empowering communities to effect positive change and appreciates the balance between conservation and sustainability.